Caterpillar D8

-The Caterpillar D8 is a medium track-type tractor designed and manufactured by Caterpillar.
+The Caterpillar D8 is a track-type tractor designed and manufactured by Caterpillar since 1935.
+Today, the largest in Caterpillar's medium range, it was superseded by the D9 in 1955.
 Though it comes in many configurations, it is usually sold as a bulldozer equipped with a detachable large blade and a rear ripper attachment.

+The model offered in 2025 is a D8 - Tier 4/Stage V, equipped with a 363 hp Cat C15 engine and an operating weight of 87083 lb.